Relative Information Gain and Gaussian Process Regression: Related Work

 \subsection{Rates of Convergence for Kernel Ridge Regression and Gaussian Process Regression}

 For the setting we consider, in which $\fstar$ is a fixed function in the RKHS $\gH$, the optimal rates of convergence for kernel ridge regression are well-understood.
 The rates of convergence that we obtain are the same as those in \citep{caponnetto2007optimal, steinwart2009optimal, dicker2015kernel, dicker2017kernel}.
 These works impose similar conditions on the eigenvalues and eigenfunctions of the kernel.
 The rates of convergence for Gaussian process regression are also well-understood in this setting.
 The rate at which the (Bayesian or Gibbs) Gaussian process posterior contracts has been the subject of intense study \citep{seeger2008information, castillo2008lower, van2008rates, van2011information, suzuki2012pac, castillo2014bayesian, pati2015optimal, nickl2017nonparametric}.
 Several of these results have been used to derive rates of convergence for the excess risk \citep{van2011information, suzuki2012pac}.
+In summary, it is already understood that both kernel ridge regression and Gaussian process regression can achieve the minimax optimal rate of convergence for the setting that we consider.
+Our work provides a new way to prove optimal excess risk bounds using the relative information gain.